Uncovering the Truth About Anxiety in Children: Causes, Symptoms, and Treatment-đź’ś

 3. They may experience restlessness which could look like constant movement or an inability to sit still.

 4. Fear of being alone may increase.
-This could look like refusing to sleep alone or clinging to parents during the day.
+This could look like refusing to sleep alone, having trouble sleeping, or clinging to parents during the day.

 5. Social withdrawal that happens suddenly.
 Kids may begin to avoid friends, stop playing entirely, or prefer quiet spaces over interaction.